Covariance Estimation under Missing Observations and $L_4-L_2$ Moment Equivalence: Introduction

-\paragraph{Proposed Estimator:} The startpoint to construct our estimator is the following observation: The expectation of the covariance matrix of $Y$ scales differently for the diagonal part and the off-diagonal part, in fact
+\paragraph{Proposed Estimator:} The startpoint to construct our estimator is the following observation: The expectation of the covariance matrix of $Y$ scales differently for the diagonal part and the off-diagonal part of its covariance matrix.
+More accurately,